 I have been in the rental housing industry for over seventeen-and-a-half years now and I have heard a lot of dumb things said in meetings with clients, customers, and colleagues.
 I thought I couldn’t be surprised anymore, but this past weekend, while reading the Saturday edition of the Toronto Star (April 24, 2021), I burst out laughing at the dumbest thing I have ever seen written about rental housing.

 What made me laugh was a comment made by a housing consultant who works for an online apartment listing service, quoted in an article about recent Toronto apartment pricing trends written by the Star’s real estate reporter, Tess Kalinowski.
-You can read the article here.
+You can read the article via the link below (it might be behind a paywall).

 Here’s the consultant’s comment: